-- This module uses Lesson12 in Adobe Premiere Pro CS6 Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate. - Please note, certain sections of the book have been dropped to conserve time.
-Please teach only the headings listed here.
+- This module uses Lesson12 in Adobe Premiere Pro CC Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate.

 The goal in this lesson is to improve the overall quality of audio in video projects.
 Several effects can be used to do this.
 Effects can be applied to individual clips or even a whole track.
 In this lesson, students will learn specific filters to repair common issues.